From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Approach

+The diverse composition of sources ensures comprehensive coverage of practical user needs, authentic interaction scenarios, and standardized documentation practices.
+After filtering the collected data for semantic ambiguity using GPT-5 and removing duplicates based on embedding similarity, we obtained the original task set containing 1,559 entries.

-To further investigate the coverage and representative of real-world conditions, we analyze the involving objects (e.g. charts, tables) and operations (e.g. add, delete, move) in our dataset.
-Specifically, we employed GPT-5 to extract the objects and operations in each task, and further identify the task is about Spreadsheet-level or Excel-level (see ~\autoref{tab:dataset}).
-The classification results (see ~\autoref{fig:type_object_distribution}) show that the dataset comprises 28 operation categories and 17 target object categories.
+To further investigate the coverage and representativeness of real-world conditions, we analyze the involved objects (e.g., chart, table) and operations (e.g., add, delete) in our dataset.
+Specifically, we employ GPT-5 to extract the objects and operations in tasks, and further identify whether the task is Spreadsheet-level or Excel-level (see ~\autoref{tab:dataset}).
+The classification results show that the dataset comprises 28 operation categories and 17 target object categories.
 Our dataset exhibits substantial diversity, with many distinct combinations of operation categories and target object categories, which is attributable to its broad and authentic data sources.